How To Get NSW’s Solar Battery “Rebate”

 Approved companies are called Accredited Certificate Suppliers (ACPs), with whom installers will need to work.
 The PDRS certificates (PRCs) are tradeable, with values changing according to market conditions.
 After any administration fees, the total value of these certificates is offered as an up-front discount to the battery purchaser.
 So, while technically not a rebate, the term has stuck.

-Extra certificates will be issued where the battery is connected to an approved Virtual Power Plant (VPP).
+Extra certificates will be issued when the battery is connected to an approved Virtual Power Plant (VPP).

 How Much Is The Battery Rebate?

-The incentive will vary based on a number of elements:
+The incentive will vary based on several elements:

 • The useable capacity of the battery.